What is RSV?

 RSV or Respiratory Syncytial Virus is a virus that infects the lungs and the airways.

-Mild to moderate illness self-resolves, with common symptoms including runny nose, sore throat, cough, sneezing, fever, body pains, headache, and/or loss of appetite, that usually lasts for 1-2 weeks.
+Mild to moderate illness self-resolves, with common symptoms including a runny nose, a sore throat, coughing, sneezing, fevers, body pains, headaches and/or loss of appetite that usually lasts for 1-2 weeks.

-Infants, young children, older people, people with a pre-existing lung or heart disease, and those with a weak immune system are at a higher risk.
+Infants, young children, elderly, people with a pre-existing lung or heart disease and those with a weak immune system are at a higher risk.

-RSV is preventable!
-Stay home if unwell, cover your mouth when coughing or sneezing, wash hands with warm water and soap or use hand sanitiser, wear a mask in crowded places, and avoid contact with high-risk groups, if you feel unwell.
+Stay home if unwell, cover your mouth when coughing or sneezing, wash hands with warm water and soap or use hand sanitiser, wear a mask in crowded places and avoid contact with high-risk groups if you feel unwell.

 For more information, head to the Better Health Channel.